MikeRatcliffe/Recipes/recipes/instant-pot-chicken-legs-fresh-or-frozen.md

 Cook the chicken:

-1. Add 1 cup water and the trivet to the Instant Pot.
+1. Add 240 ml water and the trivet to the Instant Pot.
 2. Stack fresh or frozen chicken drumsticks/legs on top of trivet.
 3. Lock the lid, turn the knob to sealing, and cook on Manual High pressure for 10 minutes for fresh, 11 minutes for semi-frozen, and 12 minutes for frozen.